InternLM/xtuner/examples/README.md

-# How to use xtuner in huggingface training pipeline
+# How to use XTuner in HuggingFace training pipeline

 ## Quick run